aurule/npc/README.md

 * `--sort`: Sort NPCs by name before dumping the output
 * `--metadata`: Include metadata in the output.
 Uses the json default metadata from the settings and includes a few special fields.
 * `--outfile`: Path where the output should go.
 If omitted (or you pass "`-`"), the output will go to stdout for chaining to another command.
+* `--sort_by`: Sort characters by these tag names before creating the dump.
+Separate multiple tags with a comma, and use `-tag` for a reverse sort on that tag.
+* `--no_sort`: Suppress sorting entirely.
+True by default.

 ## Reorganize Character Files